 We applied the bootstrap-simulation in a step-wise manner to evaluate the consequences of adding each source of additional error to the age composition estimates across what we term ‘uncertainty scenarios’.
-First, we ran the bootstrap-simulation with the historical data without adding any extra error, thus, omitting steps 5 and 6 above (‘Base’ scenario).
-Next, we added ageing error (‘AE’ scenario) and growth variability (‘GV’ scenario) separately, thus, omitting either step 5 or 6 depending on the source of uncertainty desired.
+First, we ran the bootstrap-simulation with the historical data without adding any extra error; thus, omitting steps 5 and 6 above (‘Base’ scenario).
+Next, we added ageing error (‘AE’ scenario) and growth variability (‘GV’ scenario) separately; thus, omitting either step 5 or 6 depending on the source of uncertainty desired.
 Finally, we added both ageing error and growth variability (‘AE & GV’ scenario) to the bootstrap-simulation framework.
 To increase reader-tester sample sizes for each species, we pooled reader-tester data across the three regions (we note that age readings for all three regions are produced in the same age reading laboratory at AFSC).
 Sex-specific age-length pairs were pooled across all survey years, by region, in order to evaluate the maximum influence of growth variability on the replicated sex-specific age composition estimates.
 The bootstrap-simulations were run for 500 iterations, a level at which the variability in population abundance-at-age results had stabilized.
 The bootstrap-simulation was developed in R (R Core Team 2022) and is available via GitHub as an R package (https://github.com/BenWilliams-NOAA/surveyISS).

 Computing input sample size

 A useful statistic that can quantify the variability in age composition is relative sample size, introduced by McAllister and Ianelli (1997).
-This statistic evaluates the amount of uncertainty in an estimated composition compared to an observed composition and is given by:
+This statistic evaluates the amount of uncertainty in an estimated composition compared to an observed composition and is given by

-Ri=c=1CEc,i1-Ec,ic=1CEc,i-Oc2  1
+Ri=c=1CEc,i1-Ec,ic=1CEc,i-Oc2 ,  1

 where Ec,i is the estimated proportion for category-c (which can be age or any other arbitrary category across which proportions are computed) and Oc is the observed proportion.
 Here, the underlying age composition derived from the historical bottom trawl surveys with the full and unsampled data was treated as the observed proportions Oc in equation (1).
-For each iteration-i of the bootstrap-simulation we computed an estimated proportion (Ec,i) that was then compared to the underlying historical age composition (Oc) to determine the relative sample size (Ri) of the resampled age composition.
-Thus, across each iteration of the bootstrap-simulation we computed a relative sample size that indicated the amount of uncertainty in the resampled age composition.
+For each iteration-i of the bootstrap-simulation that we computed, an estimated proportion (Ec,i) was then compared to the underlying historical age composition (Oc) to determine the relative sample size (Ri) of the resampled age composition.
+Thus, across each iteration of the bootstrap-simulation, we computed a relative sample size that indicated the amount of uncertainty in the resampled age composition.

-To summarize relative sample size across iterations we used the harmonic mean.
+To summarize relative sample size across iterations, we used the harmonic mean.
 This has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution and has also been recommended to determine the input sample size (ISS) that is used in stock assessment models to fit compositional data (Stewart and Hamel 2014).
 While we present the results of the annual ISS for each stock evaluated when incorporating ageing error, growth variability, or both, we also compute the proportion of ‘base’ ISS in order to present the relative decrease in ISS when incorporating these sources of additional uncertainty.
 The ‘relative ISS’ is computed by dividing the ISS as determined after incorporating ageing error, growth variability, or both, by the base ISS without these sources of uncertainty.

 Evaluating life-history relationships to consequences of added uncertainty